pluvivanto/incident-sandbox/README.md

 # incident-sandbox

-This project simulates a simple SRE environment focused on monitoring, alerting, and incident response.
+This project simulates a simple SRE environment with basic monitoring and alerting.

-It includes a basic Flask web app that can trigger high CPU usage, monitored by Prometheus and visualized with Grafana.
-Alerts are sent through Alertmanager to Slack.
+It includes a minimal Flask app that generates controlled CPU load.
+The system is monitored using Prometheus and Node Exporter, with alerts routed through Alertmanager to Slack.

 ## Purpose

-The goal is to demonstrate a practical understanding of core SRE concepts:
+This is a self-contained portfolio project demonstrating:

-- Building a basic observability stack
+- Building a minimal observability stack in Docker
-- Defining metrics and alert rules
+- Defining metrics and alert rules in Prometheus
-- Simulating and detecting incidents
+- Simulating and detecting system resource usage
-- Responding and improving based on alert feedback
+- Sending alerts via Alertmanager + Slack integration

-This is a learning and portfolio project, not intended for production use.
+This project is not intended for production use.

 ## Stack

 - Python (Flask)
-- Docker, Docker Compose
+- Docker & Docker Compose
+- Prometheus
-- Prometheus, Node Exporter
+- Node Exporter
 - Alertmanager
-- Grafana
+- Grafana (optional; dashboard not yet included)
-- Slack (for alert notifications)
+- Slack (incoming webhook for alert delivery)

 ## License

-MIT License
+MIT